Key takeaways

 Step 3.
 Estimate a timeframe

-This timeframe is multiplied by an agency’s hourly rate — that’s how you get the price for an iOS or an Android apps’ design.
+This timeframe is multiplied by an agency’s hourly rate — that’s how you get the price for an iOS or Android app’s design.
 An approximate estimation breakdown looks like this:

-You don’t have to go through this time consuming process of calculating the price yourself.
+You don’t have to go through this time-consuming process of calculating the price yourself.
 Purrweb will do it for you, free of charge.
-If you’re looking for a project manager, business analyst, or a designer — contact us using the form below.
+If you’re looking for a project manager, business analyst, or designer — contact us using the form below.

 Steps to create UI/UX design